 I meditated and visualized my labor and delivery.
 I educated myself on all possible options and outcomes of what I wanted.

-I stretched regularly and did all the pelvic opening exercises there were and ate healthy almost all the time.
+I stretched regularly and did many pelvic opening exercises every single day and ate healthy almost all the time.

 My mindset going into labor and delivery was, “I trained for this”.